wamp-proto/wamp-proto/WAMPv2.md

 `TIMEOUT` allows to issue a RPC that is *automatically* canceled by the *callee* after the specified time.

-The timeout is an integer and specifies the call timeout in seconds.
+The timeout is an integer and specifies the call timeout in `ms`.

 A timeout of `0` deactivates automatic call timeout.
 This is also the default value.